 What To Do Next

 This is not a decision about if you should make the switch.
-This is a decision about when you want to make the switch.
-Over time all websites will require it.
+This is a decision made more imminent by the latest Google announcement — the time is NOW before October 2018.

 Start the conversation today.
 Contact me sooner rather than later.
 Stay ahead of the competition and serve your visitors with a secure connection.

-For members who attended the Facebook Live on March 23rd I have a special offer for business owners who want to be proactive and get this off their plate!
+I have a special offer for business owners who want to be proactive and get this off their plate before the last-minute rush!